mdn/content/files/en-us/web/api/delegatedinktrailpresenter/expectedimprovement/index.md

 ---
-title: "InkPresenter: expectedImprovement property"
+title: "DelegatedInkTrailPresenter: expectedImprovement property"
+short-title: expectedImprovement
 slug: Web/API/DelegatedInkTrailPresenter/expectedImprovement
 page-type: web-api-instance-property
-browser-compat: api.InkPresenter.expectedImprovement
+browser-compat: api.DelegatedInkTrailPresenter.expectedImprovement
 ---

 {{APIRef("Ink API")}}{{SeeCompatTable}}

-The **`expectedImprovement`** read-only property of the {{domxref("InkPresenter")}} interface returns a value, in milliseconds, indicating the latency improvement that can be expected using this presenter.
+The **`expectedImprovement`** read-only property of the {{domxref("DelegatedInkTrailPresenter")}} interface returns a value, in milliseconds, indicating the latency improvement that can be expected using this presenter.

 ### Value